daniel-makarov/TRE_ETHToronto/README.md

 PropShare Invest is an application that allows anyone to buy and sell real estate for as little as $1.
 This project is a part of my submission for the ETHToronto hackathon.

-Utilizing the Solidity smart contract language, I've developed a contract that facilitates the creation, transfer, and management of real estate tokens on the Ethereum blockchain.
+Utilizing the Solidity smart contract language, I've developed a contract that facilitates the creation, transfer, and management of real estate tokens on the XDC blockchain.

 ## Features